Winnipeg Jets (1972–1996): The NHL years (1979–1996)

 By 1978–79, the vast majority of the WHA's teams had folded, but the Jets were still going strong.
-After the season, the Jets were absorbed into the NHL along with the Nordiques, Oilers and Hartford Whalers.
-Pre-merger inter-league exhibitions had shown that the 1978–79 WHA Jets were the competitive equal of most NHL teams, with the possible exceptions of the three-time defending Stanley Cup champion Montreal Canadiens and the rising New York Islanders.
+After the season, the Jets were absorbed into the NHL along with the Quebec Nordiques, Edmonton Oilers and Hartford Whalers.
+Pre-merger inter-league exhibitions had shown that the 1978–79 Jets were the competitive equal of most NHL teams, with the possible exceptions of the three-time defending Stanley Cup champion, the Montreal Canadiens, and the rising New York Islanders.

 However, the Jets had to pay a very high price for a berth in the more established league.
-They had to give up three of their top six scorers – the core of the last WHA champion – in a reclamation draft.
-They were also forced to draft 18th out of 21 teams.
-In the draft, they opted to protect defenceman Scott Campbell, who had shown a good deal of promise in the last WHA season.
+They had to give up three of their top six scorers – the core of the last WHA champion – in the 1979 NHL expansion draft, and were also forced to draft 18th out of 21 teams.
+In the expansion draft, they opted to protect defenceman Scott Campbell, who had shown a good deal of promise in the last WHA season.
 However, Campbell suffered from chronic asthma that was only exacerbated by Winnipeg's frigid weather.
 The asthma drove him out of the league entirely by 1982.

-Upon entering the NHL, the Jets were based in the Smythe Division of the Campbell Conference.
-However, with a decimated roster, the Jets finished dead last in the league for their first two seasons in the NHL, including a horrendous nine-win season in 1980–81 that still ranks as the worst in Jets/Coyotes history.
+Upon entering the NHL, the Jets were put in the Smythe Division of the Campbell Conference.
+However, with a decimated roster, the Jets finished at the bottom in overall league standings during their first two seasons in the NHL, including a horrendous nine-win season in 1980–81 that still ranks as the worst in the Jets/Coyotes history.
 This stands in marked contrast to the other 1979 Avco Cup finalist, the Oilers, who went on to dominate the league during the second half of the 1980s.

 The Jets' first two wretched NHL seasons did net them high draft picks; in the 1980 draft they picked Dave Babych second overall and in 1981 they drafted future Hall of Fame member Dale Hawerchuk first overall.
 The team developed a solid core of players by the mid-1980s, with Hawerchuk, Thomas Steen, Paul MacLean, Randy Carlyle, Laurie Boschman, Doug Smail, and David Ellett providing a strong nucleus.
 Also in 1981, a league-wide realignment placed the Jets with the league's other Central Time Zone teams in the Norris Division, which over the course of the decade would become the weakest division in the league.